15 Best Social Media Forums for Real Discussions

 8. Stack Overflow

-Stack Overflow is the place programmers go to fix code.
-Ask a question, get an answer from another developer.
+Think of Stack Overflow as a help desk for programmers.
+If your code breaks, you ask a question and get an answer from someone who knows the fix.
 Millions of problems have been solved here.
 If you Google an error, you’ll probably land on this site.

 Why People Use It

-- Multiple solutions with explanations, not just code limited.
+• Multiple solutions with explanations, not just code dumps.

 9. TechRepublic Forums